 It cuts waste

-With agile testing, you’ll also drastically reduce waste during development.
+With agile quality assurance, you’ll also drastically reduce waste during development.
 In traditional QA, a third of testing requirements are typically disregarded from the final product.
 This means that a third of the project’s analysis, testing, management, and development are carried out for no reason at all.
 The results are often notoriously buggy, too.

 In an agile environment, iterations are tested as they happen.
 Not only does this help your team deliver a better version of the product in a shorter period of time, it also makes fixing bugs easy and greatly reduces any technical debt you may face later on.